As a Tarot reader, and a wedding officiant, I spend a lot of time talking about and thinking about LOVE.

 Card # 1: What do I love about myself?
 (CHOOSE THIS ONE ACTIVELY FROM THE DECK, not with a random shuffle.
 Don’t be shy, find a card that expresses something, anything, that you LOVE about yourself.
 And then just bask in that energy.)

 Card #2: Which card reminds me that I am loved and that the universe IS love?
-(CHOOSE THIS ONE ACTIVELY FROM THE DECK and spend sometime basking in its energy.
-If it is a challenging card, look for the message and the medicine in it.)
+(CHOOSE THIS ONE ACTIVELY FROM THE DECK and spend sometime basking in its energy.)

 Card #3: What is something wonderful about myself that I may not be seeing?
 (Choose randomly/leave up to the universe.)